Routing strategy

 }RoutingStrategyStandardFence

-A fence using a predefined implementation.
-It’s nearly identical to the previously existing Fence model but contains a field called type denoting that it’s a StandardFence.
+A fence that uses a predefined implementation.
+It is nearly identical to the previous Fence model but includes a type field to denote it as a StandardFence.

 {